tdulcet/Distributed-Computing-Scripts/README.md

                         are sure you will not be finishing this exponent.
                         Requires that the instance is registered with PrimeNet.
   --unreserve-all       Unreserve all assignments and exit.
-Quit GIMPS
-                        immediately.
-Requires that the instance is registered with PrimeNet.
+Requires that the
+                        instance is registered with PrimeNet.
   --no-more-work        Prevent this program from getting new assignments and
                         exit.
-Quit GIMPS after current work completes.
+  --resume-work         Resume getting new assignments after having previously
+                        run the --no-more-work option and exit.
   --ping                Ping the PrimeNet server, show version information and
                         exit.
   --setup               Prompt for all the options that are needed to setup